nessshon/tonutils/docs/guide/wallet-operations.md

 #### Batch Swap TON → Jetton

+!!! note
+    Before using these instructions, **please consult the official documentation** of [DeDust.io](https://docs.dedust.io/docs/introduction).
+    Use with caution and **always test carefully on a testnet** first.
+    I take **no responsibility** for any lost funds.
+    If you find errors or have suggestions for improvement, feel free to **open a pull request** — let’s make this better together.

 ```python
 --8<-- "examples/wallet/common/dex/dedust/batch_swap_ton_to_jetton.py"
 ```

 #### Batch Swap Jetton → TON

+!!! note
+    Before using these instructions, **please consult the official documentation** of [DeDust.io](https://docs.dedust.io/docs/introduction).
+    Use with caution and **always test carefully on a testnet** first.
+    I take **no responsibility** for any lost funds.
+    If you find errors or have suggestions for improvement, feel free to **open a pull request** — let’s make this better together.

 ```python
 --8<-- "examples/wallet/common/dex/dedust/batch_swap_jetton_to_ton.py"
 ```

 #### Batch Swap Jetton → Jetton

+!!! note
+    Before using these instructions, **please consult the official documentation** of [DeDust.io](https://docs.dedust.io/docs/introduction).
+    Use with caution and **always test carefully on a testnet** first.
+    I take **no responsibility** for any lost funds.
+    If you find errors or have suggestions for improvement, feel free to **open a pull request** — let’s make this better together.

 ```python
 --8<-- "examples/wallet/common/dex/dedust/batch_swap_jetton_to_jetton.py"